What to see and do in the city that never sleeps

-A bustling transport hub serving more than 67-million commuters and travellers every year, New York’s famous train station is grand by design as well as name.
+A bustling transport hub serving more than 67 million commuters and travellers every year, New York’s famous train station is grand by design as well as name.
 Shimmering chandeliers hang from the Main Waiting Room, while the cavernous Main Concourse has a million-dollar opal clock and a ceiling covered with 12 constellations painted in gold leaf.

-With a one-day walking tour of New York City, you’ll spend 30-minutes exploring this timeless terminus before continuing on to some of New York’s other fascinating places, including Wall Street and the National 9/11 Memorial.
+With a one-day walking tour of New York City, you’ll spend 30 minutes exploring this timeless terminus before continuing on to some of New York’s other fascinating places, including Wall Street and the National 9/11 Memorial.

 7. Luscious locations in Central Park

 For leaf-laden trees, flower-dotted walkways and a shimmering 20-acre lake, head to the charming wilds of Central Park.
-See the Bandshell from Breakfast at Tiffany’s and feed the pigeons like Macauley Culkin in Home Alone 2.
+See the Bandshell from Breakfast at Tiffany’s and feed the pigeons like Macauley Culkin from Home Alone 2.

 Prefer to discover the park at your own pace?
 Klook a Central Park experience that provides full-day bike hire as well as a perfectly packed picnic to fuel your explorations.

 Klook Tip: over the summer, the Delacorte Theatre hosts free outdoor Shakespeare productions.
 Take a seat and lap up some culture!

 8. Banging beats and colourful streets in New York’s diverse boroughs

 New York isn’t just about Manhattan and its skyscraper-dotted avenues.
 The other four boroughs that make up the city – Brooklyn, the Bronx, Queens and Staten Island – are rich in musical history and vibrant street culture.